stroparo/jekyll-now/about.md

 ## Skills

+* Linux/Unix and shell scripting 7+ years
+* OpenShift by Red Hat, management and operation of 200+ projects on QA and production, 2016-2017
+* Python 214 IQ score on Pluralsight (expert spectrum)
 * Front-end web development
   - Bootstrap v4 responsive grid framework ([this portfolio page as an example](https://codepen.io/stroparo/full/qmLOYj/))
   - JavaScript
-* Linux/Unix and shell scripting 7+ years
-* Python 214 IQ score on Pluralsight (expert spectrum)
-* Red Hat OpenShift management and operation, 2016-2017, at Copel Telecom

 At current position: